nsercresnet/storymaps/content/story/scaling/who_we_are/who_we_are.md

 ## Who we are

 {{< figure src="images/resnet-logo.jpg" class="float-end w-25" >}}
-We are part of NSERC ResNet, a network which unites a broad community of scholars, nongovernmental organizations, government agencies, and industry sectors.
+We are part of **NSERC ResNet**, a network which unites a broad community of scholars, nongovernmental organizations, government agencies, and industry sectors.
 We work in different regions of Canada, with a common goal of improving how we monitor, model, and manage nature’s contributions to people.

-Learn more about ResNet here: <a href="https://www.nsercresnet.com/" target="_blank">https://www.nsercresnet.com/</a>
+Learn more about **NSERC ResNet** here: <a href="https://www.nsercresnet.ca/" target="_blank">https://www.nsercresnet.ca/</a>

 {{< figure src="images/resnet_map_jackie.png"
 class="mx-auto w-100 d-block"
-caption="Landscapes where ResNet research and activities take place.
+caption="Landscapes where NSERC ResNet research and activities take place.
 Art by Jackie Hamilton"
 >}}